kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 }
 ```

-Most notably, [envtest] provides not only a real API server to user during test, but it offers the opportunity
+Most notably, [envtest] provides not only a real API server to use during testing, but it offers the opportunity
-to configure one or more controllers to run against the test cluster; by using this feature it is possible to use
+to configure one or more controllers to run against the test cluster.
+By using this feature it is possible to use
 [envtest] for developing Cluster API integration tests.

 ```golang